MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 Here, `num_variables = 5` (${0,1,2,3,4}$) and `sum_coefficient_degrees_total = 6` ($3 + 3$).
 The total bytes of memory estimated is $6*5/8 = 3.75 \text{bytes}$.

-**Possible actions to take**: This error is hard to resolve because some problems unavoidably have large expanded term expressions, especially higher order problems.
+**Possible actions to take**: This error is hard to resolve because some problems unavoidably have large expanded term expressions, especially higher-order problems.
 If you see this error, then, most likely at this time, our solvers are not capable of solving your problem.
 However, Azure Quantum is continuously developing support for more complex term expressions that can reduce the problem size in the future.
 Be sure to communicate the need for this feature to our support team!

-In the mean time, consider:
+In the meantime, consider:

 - Removing constant terms (such as terms without variables or Ising terms with even variable power)